Lists

 • Reduce: Reduces a list down to one item based on a set of conditions.

 You can find many more list functions in the List category in the Add Function dialog.
-See Functions in Workflows.
+See Functions.

 Work with lists